danigorbaciov/docs.wavesplatform/docs/en/blockchain/waves-protocol/cryptographic-practical-details.md

 `Curve25519` is used for all the signatures in the project.

-The process is as follows: create the special bytes for signing for transaction or block, you can find it [here](/en/blockchain/binary-format), then create a signature using these bytes and the private key bytes.
+The process is as follows: create the special bytes for signing, for transaction or block (you can find details [here](/en/blockchain/binary-format)), then create a signature using these bytes and the private key bytes.

-For the validation of signature is enough signature bytes, signed object bytes and the public key.
+For the validation of signature the signature bytes are enough, signed object bytes and the public key.

-Do not forget that there are many valid \(not unique!\) signatures for a one array of bytes \(block or transaction\).
+Do not forget that there are many valid \(not unique!\) signatures for one array of bytes \(block or transaction\).
 Also you should not assume that the id of block or transaction is unique.
 The collision can occur one day!
 They have already taken place for some weak keys.

 ### Example